jupyterhub/team-compass/docs/contribute/llm.md

     * We have chosen this requirement given our priority to **value human co-creation**.
 3. We do not plan to include `AGENTS.md`, `CLAUDE.md` or similar files to our repos as we prefer human contributors follow the [contribution guidelines](guide.md) that already exist.
     * If it is not clear how to contribute to JupyterHub, we encourage you to ask questions in our [Zulip channel](https://jupyter.zulipchat.com/#narrow/channel/469744-jupyterhub) or on [Discourse](https://discourse.jupyter.org/c/jupyterhub/10).

+## Alignment and agreement

+The [JupyterHub team](https://compass.hub.jupyter.org/team/) is diverse and passionate.
+We do not all hold the same perspectives around the differential - and different - harms and benefits that can come from the training and deployment of large language models.

+In our creation of this policy we sought to maximise our interpersonal alignment, compromising where appropriate to reach agreement on an actionable policy.